ManApart/quest-command/notes.md

 ### Crafting

 - Cooking / recipes
   - Burn if not enough skill
   - Gain xp for cooking
   - Range needs lit, goes from 'Range (unlit)' to 'Range (lit)'
- - Maybe like this:
-  - Baked tag makes heal worth 1.5x when eaten ( behavior)
-  - Pie should leave a pie tin once eaten > Behavior on Pie, when eaten drop tin
 - Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it